The Future of Events

 So, which events will remain fully virtual in the future?

 There are many benefits to virtual events, with the most obvious being the effect they have on the environment, the ability they create to pause and revisit content, and the opportunity this delivers for widespread inclusivity.

 According to a report published on the MeetGreen’s UnCarbon Calculator website which was used on the virtual version of the 2020 UN Global Compact Uniting Business Live event, going virtual saved 1,136,493 kilograms in CO2emissions, with air travel being the biggest contributor by far.
 With so many organisations now prioritising sustainability and the environment this is undoubtedly a huge benefit.

 We have seen a number of our clients’ events move to fully virtual over the past 18 months and are likely to stay this way for the foreseeable future.
 The majority of these attract an international audience and have a major focus on education and professional learning for which virtual offers the perfect platform.

 When it comes to events aimed at generating new business prospects the story is different.
 Whilst virtual hospitality-led small group meetings have been very successful, larger online tradeshows have found it harder to deliver the engagement that comes naturally in a face-to-face environment.
 A return to in-person sales events is definitely on the wish list.

 So, will hybrid really become a longer-term reality – or will the costs far out-weigh the benefits?

 Covid-19 has really brought the use of the term “hybrid” to the fore and many organisations have already adopted a hybrid working model escalated by the pandemic.
-So what does this look like in a conference or meetings scenario?
+What does this look like in a conference or meetings scenario?
 We believe that hybrid events can largely be grouped into four main categories.
-Below these categories are explained alongside their relevant pros and cons:
+Below, these categories are explained alongside their relevant pros and cons: